webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ## arrays

-Arrays in WGSL are declared with the `array<type, numElements>` syntax
+Arrays in WGSL are declared with the `array<type, numElements>` syntax.

 ```wgsl
 let a = array<f32, 5>;   // an array of five f32s